Jmedders/githubSearchApp/README.md

 5. cd ./client
 6. yarn
 7. yarn start (runs on localhost:3000)
-8. examine app on localhost:3000
+8. examine & use app on localhost:3000